unaped/notlatt-patt-mlops/README.md

 Simply clone the repository with your terminal using your preferred method (i.e. HTTPS), by running: `git clone https://github.com/unaped/notlatt-patt-mlops.git`

-Then, go to the newly created directory: `cd notlatt-patt-mlops`, and lastly, run: `go run dagger/main.go`
+Then, go to the newly created directory: `cd notlatt-patt-mlops/dagger`, and lastly, run: `go run main.go`

 This will kick off the Dagger workflow that orchestrates the source Python code to create the model artifact we are interested in, and store it under `models/`.

->**Note:** You will need Go 1.24+ installed on your machine in order to be able to run the code locally without conflicts.
+>**Note:** You will need Docker installed and running in your device, as well as Go 1.24+ installed on it in order to be able to run the code locally without conflicts.

 ### 2. Remotely